Hydracerynitis/Ethical-Framework/AIF360/README.md

 # AI Fariness 360

+AI Fairness 360 Toolkit (AIF360) is a bias evaluation and bias mitigation framework for tabular data.
+It offers bias mitigation methods from research knowledge sphere as well as bias evaluation functionality.

 ## Experiment

 In my previous research, we use the toolkit to benchmark its bias mitgation implementations against three datasets we gathered in Kaggle, [Job](https://www.kaggle.com/datasets/ayushtankha/70k-job-applicants-data-human-resource), [Bank](https://www.kaggle.com/datasets/gauravtopre/bank-customer-churn-dataset/data) and [College](https://www.kaggle.com/datasets/saddamazyazy/go-to-college-dataset).
 Those datasets are binary classification problems representing a real-life machine learning task with gender as the protected class.
 In addition, they are very varied in terms of their data size, gender representaion and label distribution regarding gender.